 Henry IV

-In 1399, Henry Bolingbroke returned from exile and launched a campaign to overthrow Richard II, ascending the throne as King Henry IV.
-He was able to win over parliament, secure Richard's abdication, and be crowned on October 13th.
+In 1399, Henry Bolingbroke returned from exile and launched a campaign to overthrow Richard II.
+He successfully defeated Richard and was able to win over parliament to secure Richard's abdication,and be crowned on the 13th October 1399.

 Only two months into his reign, a plot involving several earls was discovered and quickly dealt with.
 The perpetrators were executed, along with thirty other barons deemed rebels against the new monarchy.